WalletScrutiny/WalletScrutinyCom/_android/com.xfun.wallet.md

 ## Analysis

 - The app claims to support BTC and is non-custodial.
-It doesn't claim to be source-available.
 - The app can send/receive BTC.
 - There is a BTC wallet with a SegWit address that can send/receive.
 - The app provided the seed phrases.